 What is Strategy Implementation?

-- Define your strategy framework
+- Choose your strategy framework

 - Build your plan

-- Define KPIs
+- Define projects and KPIs

 - Establish your strategy rhythm